mlcommons/inference/cloud/image_classification/README.md

-# Mlperf cloud inference benchmark for image classification and object detection
+# MLPerf Inference benchmark for image classification and object detection

-This is the reference implementation for Mlperf cloud inference benchmarks.
+This is the reference implementation for MLPerf Inference benchmarks.

 You can find a short tutorial how to use this benchmark [here](https://github.com/mlperf/inference/blob/master/cloud/image_classification/GettingStarted.ipynb).